mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 ## 17. Writing Assignment: Discussion of the Chocolate Study

 Repeated measures crossover study in which `n=9` male participants are measured for indicators related to cycling; in particular distance sprinted in 2 mins.
-3 treatments:
+Three conditions, each for 2 weeks:
-- Baseline measurement: before taking any chocolate
+- Baseline measurement: before taking any chocolate, prior measurement before starting the first treatment
-- White cholocate (WC)
+- Treatment 1: White cholocate (WC)
-- Dark cholocate (DC)
+- Treatment 2: Dark cholocate (DC)

 Crossover means a participant in one treatment (WC / DC) passes to the other treatment during the study.
-Treatment allocation was randomized.
+Treatment assignment was randomized.

 Baseline
   Mean (m): 1367